Willis A. Gorman: Biography

+As governor

 Gorman, politically a Democrat, served as the second Territorial Governor of Minnesota from May 15, 1853, to April 23, 1857, at the appointment of President Franklin Pierce.
 During his time as Governor of Minnesota, he masterminded an unsuccessful plan to move the capital of the territory from St. Paul to St. Peter, where he owned land that would have been eminently suitable for use as the new capitol grounds.
 The plan was sidetracked when legislator Joe Rolette disappeared with the bill until the last seconds of the legislative session.

+In 1854, Gorman issued a pardon for Louis Monroe, an African American man convicted of assault with a deadly weapon.
+He stated that the jury "simply got the case wrong."
+The pardon held, but it became hotly debated in local newspapers whether the territorial governor had this power, and whether it should be used.

+Post governorship & civil war

 He spent a number of years practicing law in St. Paul, Minnesota, and served in the Minnesota House of Representatives from May 11, 1858, to January 1859.

 With the secession of several Southern slave states, Gorman offered his services to the army.
 He was appointed Colonel of the 1st Minnesota Infantry, serving in the First Battle of Bull Run on July 21, 1861.
 On September 7, 1861, he was appointed brigadier general of volunteers and assigned to command a brigade in the II Corps in Army of the Potomac during the Peninsular Campaign.
 His troops suffered high casualties during the Battle of Antietam in an ill-fated attack on Confederate positions in the West Woods.
 Later in the year, he was assigned to command the District of Eastern Arkansas.